 Applicants should ideally be able to commit to at least 12 months service.
 Positions are offered on a permanent full-time basis.
 After successful completion of a three-month probationary period, the initial two-week notice period is replaced with a two-month notice period.

 It’s not just about skill sets.
 We aim to recruit paralegals who share our core values.
 We have almost 100 paralegals at the firm and when we bring in another, the first question is always ‘How well will he or she fit in with the ones already here?’

 How we operate

 Stewarts is almost unique in the way that administrative support is provided to qualified solicitors.
-We employ paralegals to work on a one-to-one basis with the partners, senior solicitors and associates.
-We do not employ personal assistants but we do have a team of administrators, word processing operators and general office assistants on hand.
+We employ paralegals to work on a one-to-one basis with the partners and associates.
+Support is also provided from our business services teams, personal/executive assistants, word processing operators and general office personnel.

 The paralegal role consists of fee earning and administrative tasks.
 Paralegals have chargeable hours’ targets of 450 hours per annum.

 Paralegals who have been with the firm for more than 12 months, reach their chargeable hours targets and exceed certain standards can apply for senior paralegal status.